 This wonderful keto & gluten-free carrot cake is made with lupin flour, it’s moist and fluffy and deliciously spiced!
 It has a rich texture, with freshly grated carrots, coconut and crushed pecans.

-Topped with a sugar-free cream cheese buttercream frosting, this keto carrot cake is a healthier and delicious way of celebrating the coming of spring, Easter, lucky people birthdays or anytime really!
+Topped with a sugar-free cream cheese buttercream frosting, this keto carrot cake is a delicious way of celebrating the coming of spring, Easter, lucky people birthdays or anytime really!

 Why this carrot cake is special

 Before Like Hot Keto, I’d planned starting a blog with only keto cake recipes.
 Like Hot Cakes.
 I just adore cakes.
 Like cats, all cakes are beautiful, even the ugly ones.

 But this lifestyle change had me learning to bake all over again with keto ingredients, and oh boy that was frustrating.
 (As I’m sure many of you ex-wheat and sugar bakers can relate!)

 Anyway, after several frustrating tries developing a keto carrot cake, for the first time in my life I had to dump a cake in the bin.
 The poor cake!
 Daniel wouldn’t even try it.

 Defeated (and deeply offended), I gave up on the dream of being a cake blogger.
 Maybe that’s not my calling.
 Two years went by…

 This week, I wanted to create a special carrot cake for Easter.
 I revisited that ghost of my past, recreating the recipe from scratch with lupin flour.
 And, on the second try, this keto carrot cake was perfect!
 Perfect, I tell you!
 (I mean in taste, decoration wise I did my best, but there’s ample room for improvement, I know…)